8 Key Metals Used in Casting

 Metal Comparison Chart

-The following chart offers a comparison of characteristics of different alloys, including corrosion resistance, machinability, price, tensile strength, hardness, weldability, wear resistance and toughness.
+The below chart provides a comparison of various alloy characteristics, including corrosion resistance, machinability, price, tensile strength, hardness, weldability, wear resistance and toughness.

 Getting ready to purchase cast parts can be a complicated experience.
 That's why we offer plenty of resources to help you through the process, from our Shell Molding Process paper to our Buyer's Guide for Cast Parts.
 If you have further questions about any of the topics we cover, feel free to contact us for a free consultation.